 If you’re like most insurance agents, your existing book of business includes homeowners, whether they’re primarily your personal or commercial lines clients.
 These clients can be key to growing your book of business through your existing database.

 A March 2016 Bankrate Money Pulse survey showed that 28 percent of owners had plans to remodel their existing homes within 12 months.
 For millennial homeowners (aged 18 - 29), the number was even higher, at 37 percent.

-If your clients are planning to work with contractors for home renovation projects this year, take a second look at how, or if, the structure undergoing construction will be properly protected under their existing permanent property insurance.
-Most homeowners aren’t familiar with the benefits remodeling builders risk coverage for course of construction offers, so agents must shoulder the responsibility of explaining its value.
+If your clients are planning to work with contractors for home remodeling projects this year, take a second look at how, or if, the structure undergoing construction will be properly protected under their existing permanent property insurance.
+Most homeowners don't know how to get home remodeling insurance or aren’t familiar with the benefits remodeling insurance for course of construction offers, so agents must shoulder the responsibility of explaining its value.
 While policies will differ from carrier to carrier, and vary depending on coverage endorsements and policy exclusions, standard homeowners and builders risk insurance are each designed for different exposures.

 There are several actions agents with clients planning renovation projects should take to ensure their interests are protected, including:

 - Compare their current coverage to their project needs.
 Many clients assume their homeowners policies adequately insure their risk.
 In reality, most homeowners insurance limits coverage for remodeling, and generally does not offer the robust coverage available through a standard builders risk policy, including for theft of materials or equipment, arson and vandalism.
 If clients aren’t aware of those limitations, they can be in for an unpleasant surprise when a loss isn’t covered.